-Deferred Defects on aircraft; a phenomenon we like to keep as low as possible.
+Slowly airlines are planning a way forward in reactivating their fleets.
+(Re)starting operations with a reduced number of aircraft also triggers the question on which aircraft to choose for reactivation of the flight schedules.
+Has the time on ground been used to reduce deferred defect on aircraft?
+Do we want those aircraft with least amount of deferred defects open and how to handle those defects being deferred once a reduced flight schedule has recommenced?
+Even during normal operations, Deferred Defects on aircraft is something we would like to keep as low as possible.
 However, operational circumstances could cause engineers to make use of this approved method.
 In addition, are deferred defects a metric of organizational performance or aircraft reliability?
-How can Heads of Engineering get proper insight in deferred defects on their fleet and what causes these defects to be deferred rather than rectified?
+How can you get proper insight in deferred defects on the fleet and what causes these defects to be deferred rather than rectified?

 Any aircraft can fly with a set of predefined defects existing on that same aircraft without it affecting the airworthiness of the aircraft.
 This set of defects is laid down in the operator Minimum Equipment List (MEL) and is derived from the Manufactures Master Minimum Equipment List (MMEL).
 Within the MEL, defects are listed on aircraft systems which are allowed to exist, provided these defects are rectified on the aircraft within a predefined period of time.
 The time periods are classified as MEL categories and have 4 types: